-However, if you want to start the NetLDI in guest mode with a captive account, you must do that after completing the installation.
-For more information about guest mode with captive account, see Chapter 3 of the System Administration Guide.
+If you want to start the NetLDI in guest mode with a captive account, you must do that after completing the installation.
+For more information about guest mode with captive account, see the System Administration Guide.

 Default: Do not start a NetLDI at this time.